KarpukDm/telegram-bot-skeleton/README.md

-# TGBOT-skeleton
+# Telegram bot skeleton

 This is the minimum required functionality for building simple and complex telegram bots

 ## Getting started
 ### Installation
-The application doesn't require the installation of an additional environment and rises like a usual Spring Boot application.
+The application doesn't require the installation of an additional environment and running like a usual Spring Boot application.

 Environment variables must be set before installation